 Take the stems and hold them together by surrounding them with the greenery.
 Insert the fillers in between the flowers.
 Make necessary adjustments so that the it looks round and perfectly shaped.

 After this, tie the stems together with rubber bands, so that the arrangement stays intact.
 In the end, take the fabric and wrap it around the stem as creatively as possible to add to the visual appeal.

 Ideally, you should put in the order for the flowers not more than two days before the wedding.
 Usually, hydrangea lasts between four to seven days, depending upon the climate.
-If you find the bouquet wilting, following some simple steps will make the flowers look alive and fresh again.
-Separate each of the stems and immerse the flower completely in water.
-Keep it soaked for about two hours.
-After this, keep them in a cool place till you start making the flower arrangements.
-This will rehydrate the plant and help it perk up.
+If you find the bouquet wilting, here are some simple steps will make the flowers look alive and fresh again.